Salt Lake City: Education

 Due to high birth rates and large classrooms, Utah spends less per student than any other state, yet also spends more per capita (of total state population) than any state with the exception of Alaska.
 Money is always a challenge, and many businesses donate to support schools.
 Several districts have set up foundations to raise money.
 Recently, money was approved for the reconstruction of more than half of the elementary schools and one of the middle schools in the Salt Lake City School District, which serves most of the area within the city limits.
-There are twenty-three K-6 elementary schools, five 7–8 middle schools, three 9–12 high schools (Highland, East, and West, with the former South High being converted to the South City campus of the Salt Lake Community College), and an alternative high school (Horizonte) within the school district.
-In addition, Highland has recently been selected as the site for the charter school Salt Lake School for the Performing Arts (SPA).
-Many Catholic schools are in the city, including Judge Memorial Catholic High School.
-Rowland Hall-St. Mark's School, established in 1867 by Episcopal Bishop Daniel Tuttle, is the area's premier independent school.
+There are 23 K-6 elementary schools, five 7–8 middle schools, three 9–12 high schools (Highland, East, and West), and an alternative high school (Horizonte) within the school district.
+In addition, Highland has recently been selected as the site for the charter school Salt Lake School for the Performing Arts.
+Catholic schools include Judge Memorial Catholic High School and Rowland Hall-St. Mark's School.

-The Salt Lake City Public Library system consists of the main library downtown, and five branches in various neighborhoods.
-The main library, designed by renowned architect Moshe Safdie, opened in 2003.
+The Salt Lake City Public Library system consists of the main library downtown and eight branches in various neighborhoods.
+The main library, designed by architect Moshe Safdie, opened in 2003.
 In 2006, the Salt Lake City Public Library was named "Library of the Year" by the American Library Association.